Morgan Stanley Raises Zoom Video Communications (NASDAQ:ZM) Price Target to $420.00

-Zoom Video Communications (NASDAQ:ZM) had its price target increased by analysts at Morgan Stanley from $390.00 to $420.00 in a research note issued to investors on Tuesday, The Fly reports.
-The firm currently has a “positive” rating on the stock.
-Morgan Stanley’s target price indicates a potential upside of 2.52% from the company’s previous close.
+Zoom Video Communications (NASDAQ:ZM) had its price target raised by investment analysts at Morgan Stanley from $390.00 to $420.00 in a note issued to investors on Monday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the stock.
+Morgan Stanley’s price target would indicate a potential upside of 24.47% from the company’s previous close.

-ZM has been the topic of several other reports.
-Stifel Nicolaus boosted their price target on Zoom Video Communications from $400.00 to $450.00 and gave the stock a “hold” rating in a research report on Tuesday, December 1st.
+Other analysts have also recently issued research reports about the stock.
+Royal Bank of Canada lowered their price objective on shares of Zoom Video Communications from $600.00 to $550.00 and set an “outperform” rating on the stock in a research report on Tuesday, December 1st.
+Zacks Investment Research upgraded shares of Zoom Video Communications from a “hold” rating to a “strong-buy” rating and set a $439.00 target price on the stock in a research report on Tuesday, February 2nd.
+Rosenblatt Securities lifted their target price on shares of Zoom Video Communications from $350.00 to $400.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 2nd.
+Piper Sandler upgraded shares of Zoom Video Communications from a “neutral” rating to an “overweight” rating and lifted their target price for the stock from $501.00 to $541.00 in a research report on Monday.
+Finally, Stifel Nicolaus lifted their target price on shares of Zoom Video Communications from $400.00 to $450.00 and gave the stock a “hold” rating in a research report on Tuesday, December 1st.
 They noted that the move was a valuation call.
-Zacks Investment Research raised Zoom Video Communications from a “hold” rating to a “strong-buy” rating and set a $439.00 price target on the stock in a research report on Tuesday, February 2nd.
-Credit Suisse Group upped their target price on Zoom Video Communications from $315.00 to $340.00 and gave the company an “underperform” rating in a research report on Tuesday, December 1st.
-JPMorgan Chase & Co. lowered Zoom Video Communications from an “overweight” rating to a “neutral” rating and set a $450.00 target price on the stock. in a research report on Wednesday, December 9th.
-Finally, Rosenblatt Securities upped their target price on Zoom Video Communications from $350.00 to $400.00 and gave the company a “neutral” rating in a research report on Tuesday.
-Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating, fifteen have issued a buy rating and one has given a strong buy rating to the stock.
-Zoom Video Communications currently has a consensus rating of “Buy” and an average price target of $437.04.
+Two research analysts have rated the stock with a sell rating, ten have issued a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average price target of $437.04.

-In related news, Director Jonathan Chadwick sold 10,000 shares of the stock in a transaction dated Tuesday, December 15th.
-The stock was sold at an average price of $400.40, for a total value of $4,004,000.00.
-Following the completion of the sale, the director now directly owns 10,000 shares of the company’s stock, valued at approximately $4,004,000.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO Eric S. Yuan sold 70,142 shares of the stock in a transaction dated Wednesday, December 16th.
-The stock was sold at an average price of $401.87, for a total value of $28,187,965.54.
-Following the completion of the sale, the chief executive officer now directly owns 177,285 shares of the company’s stock, valued at $71,245,522.95.
+In other Zoom Video Communications news, Director Jonathan Chadwick sold 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, December 15th.
+The shares were sold at an average price of $400.40, for a total transaction of $4,004,000.00.
+Following the completion of the sale, the director now directly owns 10,000 shares of the company’s stock, valued at $4,004,000.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, CEO Eric S. Yuan sold 70,142 shares of the company’s stock in a transaction that occurred on Wednesday, December 16th.
+The stock was sold at an average price of $401.87, for a total transaction of $28,187,965.54.
+Following the completion of the transaction, the chief executive officer now owns 177,285 shares of the company’s stock, valued at $71,245,522.95.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 152,284 shares of company stock valued at $59,679,622.
-24.25% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders have sold 319,750 shares of company stock valued at $120,583,656.
+24.25% of the stock is owned by corporate insiders.

-A number of hedge funds have recently modified their holdings of ZM.
-Morgan Stanley increased its position in Zoom Video Communications by 144.6% in the 1st quarter.
-Morgan Stanley now owns 12,187,772 shares of the company’s stock worth $1,780,877,000 after purchasing an additional 7,205,678 shares during the last quarter.
-Vanguard Group Inc. increased its position in Zoom Video Communications by 164.4% in the 2nd quarter.
-Vanguard Group Inc. now owns 10,278,000 shares of the company’s stock worth $2,605,884,000 after purchasing an additional 6,390,753 shares during the last quarter.
-Baillie Gifford & Co. increased its position in Zoom Video Communications by 191.0% in the 1st quarter.
-Baillie Gifford & Co. now owns 7,169,538 shares of the company’s stock worth $1,047,612,000 after purchasing an additional 4,706,193 shares during the last quarter.
-Artisan Partners Limited Partnership increased its holdings in shares of Zoom Video Communications by 129.7% during the 4th quarter.
-Artisan Partners Limited Partnership now owns 7,192,614 shares of the company’s stock valued at $489,385,000 after acquiring an additional 4,061,148 shares during the last quarter.
-Finally, BlackRock Inc. increased its holdings in shares of Zoom Video Communications by 81.3% during the 3rd quarter.
-BlackRock Inc. now owns 8,911,963 shares of the company’s stock valued at $4,189,600,000 after acquiring an additional 3,995,923 shares during the last quarter.
-37.97% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of ZM.
+Avondale Wealth Management bought a new position in shares of Zoom Video Communications in the second quarter worth approximately $25,000.
+Cribstone Capital Management LLC bought a new position in Zoom Video Communications during the second quarter valued at $25,000.
+Oder Investment Management LLC bought a new position in Zoom Video Communications during the fourth quarter valued at $25,000.
+Huntington National Bank bought a new position in Zoom Video Communications during the first quarter valued at $26,000.
+Finally, CKW Financial Group bought a new position in Zoom Video Communications during the second quarter valued at $26,000.
+Institutional investors and hedge funds own 37.97% of the company’s stock.

 Zoom Video Communications Company Profile